Skip to main content

 curl -X DELETE http://localhost:6000/students/12345

-Give yourself a pat on the back!
+And once you are done, you can stop the recording and give yourself a pat on the back!
 With that simple spell, you've conjured up a test case with a mock!
-Explore the Keploy directory and you'll discover your handiwork in test-1.yml and mocks.yml.
+Explore the keploy directory and you'll discover your handiwork in tests directory and mocks.yml.

 kind: Http